rvantonder/bap-usage-patterns/README.md

 ## 5. Interpreters

+> BAP has interpreters, what can I do with them?

 BAP provides two default interpreters for BIL and BIR, both of which inherit the expression interpreter `Expi`.
 Note that there is a lot of documentation on these interfaces in [bap.mli](https://github.com/BinaryAnalysisPlatform/bap/blob/master/lib/bap/bap.mli).
 Here, we strive to show examples of how they can be used.

 #### Interpreting BIL